transloadit/uppy/website/src/docs/dashboard.md

 ### `metaFields: []`

-An array of UI field objects that will be shown when a user clicks “edit” button on that file.
+An array of UI field objects that will be shown when a user clicks the “edit” button on that file.
 Each object requires:

 - `id`, the name of the meta field.
 - `name`, the label shown in the interface.